rwaldron/tc39-notes/es8/2017-03/mar-21.md

 ZB: Two examples of that.
 We are translating the whole pattern, which may be different depending on the language.
 (Think "10 years" vs. YR10 or something appropriate to the language).
 So the symbol for kb for example, 10kb, may be different depending on the language.
 The intent of the formatter is to allow users to display to the software user in their language.

-MPT: I believe there are calendars other than gregorian that will have units other than seconds.
-Are your units strictly gregorian calendar units?
+MPT: I believe there are calendars other than Gregorian that will have units other than seconds.
+Are your units strictly Gregorian calendar units?

 ZB: No. It's not finalized, but we will not be narrowing it down to any single system.
 We will want to support duration, we will want to support time & date unit for calendars.

 MPT: Ok.

-WH: I'm looking at the list and my main issue with what you're providing in the list is very ad-hoc.
+WH: I'm looking at the list and my main issue with what you're providing in the list is very ad hoc.
 You have terabytes but not petabytes, kilobytes but not kibibytes, meters per second but not kilometers per second, etc. etc.

 CP: That's stage 3 right?
 We need to finalize the list of options.